-Workers' Compensation Reform and Senate Bill 899
+Workers’ Compensation Claims Reform

 On April 19, 2004, Senate Bill 899 (SB899) became law.
 SB 899 is the most radical change to workers’ compensation law since the system was formed in 1911.
 The following are the major changes from past law.